-- Consider what you’ll need.
+Consider what you will need.
 Ask your employer if they will be providing any specific software or office equipment.
 Make a list of items you may need, such as power cables or notebooks.
 Set aside a separate space for work and create boundaries to avoid overworking, such as setting a rule to shut your computer down at a certain time each day.

-- Find a quiet space.
-If you haven’t worked at home before, the most important element is having a quiet space that is free from distractions.
+Find a quiet space.
+If you have not worked at home before, the most important element is having a quiet space that is free from distractions.
 Find a place away from family, tv and other noises and ask your loved ones to respect this space and your work time.

 No matter your work circumstances, here are a few basic practices to stay healthy and productive in the midst of COVID-19:

-1. Remember what’s most important.
+1. Remember what is most important.
 While a sudden shift in your employment, even if small, can feel alarming and confusing.
-Be patient with yourself and those around you while adjusting, and remember that it's perfectly acceptable to prioritise the health of you and your loved ones.
+Be patient with yourself and those around you while adjusting, and remember that it is perfectly acceptable to prioritise the health of you and your loved ones.